What is a fuse? Simply put, it’s your first line of defense against a short circuit.

 Types of Fuses

 There are a few main types of fuses.
-More common are the blade and bolt down fuses.
-However, cartridge fuses and glass fuses have their place, too.
-Let's dive in:
+Most common are the blade and bolt down fuses.
+However, cartridge fuses and glass fuses have their place too.
+Let’s dive in:

 One of the most common types of fuses are blade fuses, which typically have two flat terminals protruding from the fuse element housing.
 The housings are colored by amperage according to the industry standards, and indicator fuse style housings appear clear.
 The clear housing of indicator fuses allows easy visibility to the indicator light showing a fuse is blown.

-Another type of blade fuse you'll see are the Mini fuses.
+Another type of blade fuse you’ll see are the Mini fuses.
 Mini fuses were considered standard in newer vehicles for quite some time, being found in both domestic and foreign cars.
-There is also an indicator fuse option for Minis, as well as a low profile Mini fuse style.
-They are a great choice for when there are numerous electrical circuits, especially due to their small size.
-However, there are some blade fuses even smaller than the Minis!
+There is also a Mini indicator fuse to show when your fuse has blown.
+A Low-profile mini fuse is a great choice for when there are numerous electrical circuits, especially due to their small size.
+However, there are some blade fuses even smaller than the Mini fuses!

 Last, but not least, are the Maxi blade fuses.
 These are the largest type of blade fuse, and are often found in older vehicles with high amperage circuits.
 Maxi fuses are found in both foreign and domestic cars.
 Maxi indicator fuses are also available.